 • Providing assistance in hosting roundtables, conferences and meetings both in-house and off-site;

-To speak with a current Post-Graduate Research Fellow, please contact our grants administrator at firstname.lastname@example.org.
+For questions, or to speak with a current Post-Graduate Research Fellow, please contact Erin Williams at email@example.com.

 Canadian citizens and permanent residents who have graduated from a Master’s or doctoral program within 18 months of the application (as defined by the date of the graduation ceremony) are eligible to apply.

 Successful applicants receive $38,000 for Master’s graduates and $40,000 for PhD graduates for a one-year non-renewable term.
 A relocation amount of up to $1,000 will be given to cover the moving expenses for out-of-town recipients.